dart-lang/language/accepted/future-releases/spread-collections/feature-specification.md

 Putting it before has these advantages (some of which are marginal or dubious):

 *   It's what JavaScript does.
-If we assume most people coming to Dart and familiar with a spread operator learned it from JS, that makes it the most familiar syntax.
+If we assume most people coming to Dart that are familiar with a spread operator learned it from JS, that makes it the most familiar syntax.